Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Introduction

-The paper is organised as follows.
-Section~\ref{sec:background} recalls the necessary background on \v{C}ech cohomology, vector bundles, and characteristic classes.
-Section~\ref{sec:atlasbasedformulation} introduces autoencoder atlases and establishes that reconstruction consistency implies the cocycle condition (Section~\ref{sec:autoencoders}); then, constructs the learned tangent bundle and proves the orientability detection proposition (Section~\ref{sec:tangent-bundle}); and Section~\ref{sec:stability} develops the stability theory for approximate reconstruction.
-Section~\ref{sec:obstruction} analyses the topological constraints on the number of required charts.
-Section~\ref{sec:loss-functions} describes the loss functions used in practice.
-Section~\ref{sec:experiments} presents experimental validation on orientable and non-orientable manifolds.
+Section~\ref{sec:background} recalls the necessary background on \v{C}ech cohomology, vector bundles, and the first Stiefel--Whitney class.
+Section~\ref{sec:atlasbasedformulation} introduces autoencoder atlases, proves the cocycle condition from reconstruction consistency, constructs the learned tangent bundle, and states the orientability detection criterion.
+Section~\ref{sec:stability} develops the stability theory for approximate reconstruction, in both global and per-triple forms.
+Section~\ref{sec:obstruction} analyses topological lower bounds on chart count.
+Section~\ref{sec:loss-functions} describes the training losses.
+Section~\ref{sec:experiments} presents experimental validation.